Animal bioscience plays a very important role in both the UK and global economy.

 Animal medicine has come a long way over the years; for both commercial and companion animals there are far more treatment options available and many conditions can be easily treated or managed.
 In some cases, like for inherited diseases, eradication is possible through careful selective breeding.

-One of the ways the Animal Sector Team of the Biosciences KTN ensures that the UK is at the forefront of the latest research and technological developments in the area is to help secure and lead European projects funded through the EC's Framework Programme.
-Projects currently being led by the team are;
+One of the ways the Animal Sector Team of the KTN has ensured that the UK is at the forefront of the latest research and technological developments in the area is by helping secure and lead European projects funded through the EC's Framework Programme.

 (Cutting Edge Genomics for